practicusai/app/docs/data-prep.md

-4) **(Optional)** AI 2 Table will automatically create a **d**ata **p**rep (.dp) file containing all detected changes, before generating Python code.
+4) **(Optional)** AI2Table will automatically create a **d**ata **p**rep (.dp) file containing all detected changes, before generating Python code.
 You can review this file, remove changes you don't like, or add new ones manually as you wish.
 Once done, you can apply the updates directly from the .dp file.

 ![df_file](img/dp_file.png)